FriendsOfTerraform/modules/aws/lambda/README.md

 ### Enhanced Monitoring

 The following example demonstrates how to enable [Lambda enhanced monitoring][lambda-enhanced-monitoring].
-This feature requires the LambdaInsightsExtension, you can get a list available versions [from here][lambda-insight-extension-versions].
+This feature requires the LambdaInsightsExtension, you can get a list of available versions [from here][lambda-insight-extension-versions].

 ```terraform
 module "lambda_enhanced_monitoring" {